ishajain29/cmpe281-starks/Ritika Chadha Project Log (Feedback).md

 * A decorum of positive feedback mechanism was maintained.
 Through this system of listening, speaking and concluding all the valid points brought to the table, general consensus was met in inter-database access only through services.
 Such a decision would prevent breach of information and also maintain privacy.

+**Week 5**

+* This week, we came to common grounds of working on front-end technology and connecting it to our application.

+* It was ensured that each person's work and framework was taken into account before deciding upon the technology to be used.
+This was extremely essential since each person had different databases and programming languages that they were working on.